Miguel-G-Soares/Miguel-G-Soares/README.md

 **Description:**
 Detailed, easy-to-understand guide documenting my learning, covering the fundamental theory of data science, including exploratory data analysis (EDA), statistics, regression and machine learning.

-**Objective:** Create a living-document thatsimplifies as much as possible complex concepts with real-world examples, making it a compendium of information for beginners getting into the field while maintaining completeness.
+**Objective:** Create a living-document that simplifies as much as possible complex concepts with real-world examples, making it a compendium of information for beginners getting into the field while maintaining completeness.

 <h2>👨‍💻 Projects:</h2>